RolfChung/AWS_SNS_Boto_TornadoWarning/README.md

 <p>
 This project uses the Simple Notification Service (SNS) of AWS.
 Several basic functions like creating topics, subscriptions, publishing are explained.
-These functions are used to set up a Tornado warning system, which sends warning messages about incomimg tornados to email endpoints.
-There are two inputs into the SNS: a contact list of subscribers and tornado information table.
-Depending on the speed of the Tornado different messages are send out to the endpoints.It is possible to develop the functionality of the warning system further.
+These functions are used to set up a Tornado warning system, which sends warning messages about incoming tornados to email endpoints.
+There are two inputs into the SNS: a contact list of subscribers and a tornado information table.
+Depending on the speed of the Tornado, different messages are sent out to the endpoints .
+It is possible to develop the functionality of the warning system further.
 </p>

 <p>